The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 In terms of coverage, it should be noted that it is very good in urban areas, but if we go to very remote areas it is very likely to disappear easily.

-"The best way to contribute in the country is to spend with local businesses."
+"The best way to contribute to the country is to buy from local businesses."

 06 You do not need to carry a power adapter.